chrisnoonan98675/site/xl-deploy/how-to/create-a-dictionary.markdown

 Dictionaries are sets of key-value pairs that you assign to environments.
 You can use dictionaries to store environment-specific information such as file paths and user names, as well as sensitive data such as passwords.

+**Important:** Dictionaries are designed to store small pieces of data, such as a user name or file path.
+Although XL Deploy does not limit the length of dictionary values, it is recommended that you avoid entries over 100 characters.
+Longer values will degrade performance.

 Starting in XL Deploy 5.0.0, a dictionary can contain both plain-text and encrypted entries.
 Prior to XL Deploy 5.0.0, you use dictionaries for plain-text entries and *encrypted dictionaries* for sensitive information.

 ## Create a dictionary